DaveBenham/VenomModules/README.md

 There are four modes to choose from:

 - **Mode 1** ***(light blue, default)*** AD and ASR envelopes that can retrigger from the current value while falling
-- **Mode 2** ***(blue)*** AD and ASR envelopes that can retrigger from 0 while rising or falling
+- **Mode 2** ***(dark blue)*** AD and ASR envelopes that can retrigger from 0 while rising or falling
 - **Mode 3** ***(yellow)*** Looping envelopes that are started and stopped via TRIG, and a high GATE causes the oscillator to sustain 10V
 - **Mode 4** ***(green)*** TRIG initiated AD envelope if GATE is low, or looping AD envelope that is reset by TRIG if GATE is high

+AD/ASR Rise stages that start above 0V due to a retrigger are shortened proportionally to where they start.
+Likewise, ASR Fall stages that start below 10V are also shortened proportionally.

 Looping envelopes can behave like a V/Oct LFO if the V/Oct control voltage is patched to both the Rise and Fall CV inputs, and both attenuverters are set fully counter-clockwise to -100%.
+The looping frequency can go into audio rates as high as ~2 kHz, or slow LFO rates as low as ~0.0028 Hz (~6 minutes per cycle).

-#### Mode 1 details
+#### Light Blue Mode 1 details (AD or ASR | Retrigger from current value)

 - AD Envelope
   - Leading edge of a TRIG initiates an AD envelope.